 2.39.
 "Auxiliary Emission Strategy (AES)" means an emission strategy that becomes active and replaces or modifies a BES for a specific purpose and in response to a specific set of ambient or operating conditions and only remains operational as long as those conditions exist.

 2.40.
-"Third party" means a party with legitimate interest and the resources to testing facilities with accreditation in accordance with EN ISO/IEC 17020 and EN ISO/IEC 17025.
+"Third party" means a party with legitimate interest and access to adequate testing facilities for the purpose of compliance checks and tests, with these facilities accredited in accordance with EN ISO/IEC 17020 and EN ISO/IEC 17025.

 2.41.
 "Manipulation device" means any element of design that results in a vehicle not complying with the requirements of this Regulation when driven but not under a regulatory test, despite it resulting in the vehicle appearing to be compliant when tested, or that manipulates data related to sensors, fuel or electric energy consumption, electric range or battery durability;